-This is ACT II of the four-part series: The Manufacturing of Greta Thunberg – for Consent: The Political Economy of the Non-profit Industrial Complex
+This is ACT II of the six-part series: The Manufacturing of Greta Thunberg – for Consent: The Political Economy of the Non-profit Industrial Complex

-In ACT I of this new body of research we opened the dialogue with the observations of artist Hiroyuki Hamada:
+In ACT I of this new body of research I opened the dialogue with the observations of artist Hiroyuki Hamada:

-In this ACT – ACT II – we illustrate how today’s youth are the sacrificial lambs for the ruling elite.
-Also in this act we introduce the board members and advisors to “We Don’t Have Time.”
-We explore the leadership in the nascent We Don’t Have Time and the partnerships between the well established corporate environmental entities: Al Gore’s Climate Reality Project, 350.org, Avaaz, Global Utmaning (Global Challenge), the World Bank, and the World Economic Forum (WEF).
+In ACT II, I illustrate how today’s youth are the sacrificial lambs for the ruling elite.
+Also in this act I introduce the board members and advisors to “We Don’t Have Time.”
+I explore the leadership in the nascent We Don’t Have Time and the partnerships between the well established corporate environmental entities: Al Gore’s Climate Reality Project, 350.org, Avaaz, Global Utmaning (Global Challenge), the World Bank, and the World Economic Forum (WEF).

-ACT IV – In this act, we examine the current campaign, now unfolding, in “leading the public into emergency mode”.
-More importantly, we summarize, who and what this mode is to serve.
+In ACT IV, I examine the current campaign, now unfolding, in “leading the public into emergency mode”.
+More importantly, I summarize who and what this mode is to serve.